mabre/latex-exam-grading-table-scanner/README.md

 ### Running the tool

-You need a video file with the exam cover pages.
+You need a video file with the exam cover pages, or a connected video camera.

 Run
 ```
 python detect_points.py test/resources/VID_20240923_102406.mp4 /tmp/points.xlsx 9,7,13,12,4,7,12,26
 ```

+Several video file formats are supported.
+Use an integer as file path to select the 0th, 1st etc. camera.

 The tool will:
 1. Look for all video frames with a qr code and all aruco markers.